 Important

-DSIP is classified as a research peptide.
-It is not FDA-approved for any clinical indication.
-All information presented here reflects published preclinical and clinical research and should not be construed as medical advice or a treatment recommendation.
+DSIP is a research peptide.
+It's not FDA-approved for any clinical indication.
+Everything here comes from published preclinical and clinical research and is not medical advice or a treatment recommendation.

 Stacking Protocols